aliasaswad/CarND-Advanced-Lane-Lines-P2/writeup_template.md

 <!-- ![alt text][image2] -->

-So, when we apply the distortion correction on out test images the result will be as belwo:
+So, when we apply the distortion correction on out test images the result will be as below:

 <img src="./output_images/undist_test_2.jpg" width="450"/> <img src="./output_images/undist_test_1.jpg" width="450"/>